Easy and hearty chicken corn chowder made with rotisserie chicken, baby red potatoes, corn, and topped with crispy bacon bits.

-- While the potatoes are roasting, fry the bacon until crisp.
-Drain the extra oil on paper towels.
+While the potatoes are roasting, cook the bacon in a frying pan until crisp.
+Transfer to a paper towel and drain the extra oil.
 After the bacon has cooled, chop into small pieces.

 - In a large pot, bring chicken broth to a boil.
-Add the potatoes, chicken, both cans of corn, and thyme to the broth.
+Add the roasted potatoes and onions, shredded chicken, both cans of corn, and a sprig of thyme to the broth.
 Bring it to a boil again and once boiling, skim the scrum and fat from the soup.
 This is the key to have nice refined soup, so don’t skip this process.
-Lower the heat to medium low and simmer for 5 minutes.
+Lower the heat to medium low heat and simmer for 5 minutes.
 Keep skimming during this time.

 - Add heavy cream, kosher salt, and pepper to taste, and cook until heated through, about 3 minutes.
-Serve into bowls and top with bacon and fresh thyme as garnish.
+Serve into bowls and top with bacon and a tiny sprig of thyme as garnish.